Youth Drinking in Micronesia

 How Do They Act When Drunk?

-There is, as Marshall shows in his study of youth drinking on Truk (1979:116-7), certain ritualized behavior by which young men publicly designate themselves as drunk.
-In Truk this behavior includes whooping and shouting, loud talking, boasting, exaggerated staggering and perhaps a few kung fu kicks and thrusts.
+There is certain ritualized behavior by which young men publicly designate themselves as drunk.
+In Chuuk this behavior includes whooping and shouting, loud talking, boasting, exaggerated staggering and perhaps a few kung fu kicks and thrusts.
 Much the same is true of other island groups, although there may be some minor changes in the form of the ritual.
-On Pohnpei young drunks have a propensity for shaking hands with everyone they meet, while in Truk until a few years ago they were more liable to stand in the middle of the road and challenge passers-by.
+On Pohnpei young drunks have a propensity for shaking hands with everyone they meet, while in Chuuk some years ago they were more liable to stand in the middle of the road and challenge passers-by.
 In some places, drinkers may confine themselves to loud singing or chanting.
-Nearly everywhere young drinkers converse in English whenever they can without the least shame, no matter how little of the language they may know.
-Whatever particular forms this drunken behavior may take, it appears that there are indeed rituals that young drinkers perform so as to declare themselves inebriated.

 Once they have defined themselves as drunk, whether they have had one can of beer or twenty, young men are exempted from many of the rules of social conduct that apply to sober members of their community.
 Whether they are classified as canned sardines who have lost their head (as in the Mortlocks), or as possessed by the spirits (as in Palau), the effect is the same.
 Drunks are regarded as persons who have lost the power to reason and are capable of doing anything at all, and the usual response of others is to give them a wide berth to avoid any unnecessary conflict.
 At least this is how people ordinarily talk about drunks and their behavior!
 The matter is more complex than that, however.
-In actual fact, there are unwritten rules that govern the behavior of drunks -- rules that give them much more freedom than sober persons, but rules, nonetheless, with limits of their own.
-One of the most important contributions of Marshall's work on Truk was to define the limits of acceptable drunken behavior (1979:122-3).
+In actual fact, there are unwritten rules that govern the behavior of drunks–rules that give them much more freedom than sober persons, but rules, nonetheless, with limits of their own.
 Although these rules are hardly ever articulated, people in every society know very clearly what these rules are and when they are being transgressed.
 Outsiders may have the impression that "anything goes" for drunken Micronesian youth, that any offense may be executed on account of alcohol, but the Micronesian knows differently.
 He knows that young men who have been drinking transgress the unwritten rules of drunken behavior only at their own peril and at the risk of almost certain retribution.

 What are these rules governing the behavior of drunks?
 There is, as might be expected, some variation from place to place, but there are a number of common elements throughout Micronesia.
 Young men who are drunk may express anger against and insult parents and older relatives, something that is strictly forbidden under ordinary circumstances.
 They may even destroy property belonging to their parents and older relatives, but they are not permitted, even when drunk, to assault or physically harm these persons.
-More than one Trukese young man who has overstepped this prohibition in a fit of drunken anger has later committed suicide out of shame for his disgraceful conduct.
-In Truk, as Marshall points out (1979:122-3), drunks may threaten and chase women and children, but they may not harm them with impunity.
+More than one Chuukese young man who has overstepped this prohibition in a fit of drunken anger has later committed suicide out of shame for his disgraceful conduct.
+In Chuuk, drunks may threaten and chase women and children, but they may not harm them with impunity.
 Any violation of this rule will almost certainly bring about swift retaliation from the family of the offended person.
 In most places siblings, either male or female, and other young men are fair game for drunk.
-He may strike them without transgressing the rules governing drunken conduct, but her must be ready to accept the consequences of his rash behavior.
-Since the latter may include a good thrashing from his own relatives or those of his victim, the drunken young man is seldom prepared to go so far as to attack another person in his dramatic outburst.
+He may strike them without transgressing the rules governing drunken conduct, but he must be ready to accept the consequences of his rash behavior.

 The madness and mayhem that sometimes follows drinking, therefore, is not as uncontrolled as it would at first seem.
-Appearances to the contrary, anything does not go among drunks in Micronesian societies.
+Appearances to the contrary, "anything does not go" among drunks in Micronesian societies.
 This is not to deny the embarrassment that onlookers feel at a drunken incident, nor the very real threat that the situation may get out of hand and result in serious injury and bloodshed.
 It is only to say that the drunken person and other participants are almost always aware of what is and is not permissible and will usually act out their drama within the limits set by this unwritten code of conduct.
-Fights and killings occur from time to time, but they are the exception rather than the rule; most participants felt that serious fights are far less frequent today than they were ten years ago.
-Unprovoked attacks by drunks on passers-by are so rare, in the opinion of the participants, that they present very little real threat to people in the community.
-In Truk, which was notorious for such incidents in past years, there seem to have been very little interference with bystanders since the beginning of prohibition in 1978.
+Fights and killings occur from time to time, but they are the exception rather than the rule; most participants felt that serious fights are far less frequent today than they were ten or twenty years ago.
 Even the crime that is often associated with drinking may be over-stated.
-One court official in Palau noted that youth crime, when examined more closely, may not be as serious as justice statistics suggest since most of the offenses are rather mild in nature: illegal possession of alcohol, violation of curfew, disturbing the peace, and the like (Rubinstein 1980:6-7).
+One court official in Palau noted that youth crime, when examined more closely, may not be as serious as justice statistics suggest since most of the offenses are rather mild in nature: illegal possession of alcohol, violation of curfew, disturbing the peace, and the like.
 Most of the more serious crimes such as grand larceny and assault with a deadly weapon are committed by a small group of young men who have established a long police record and a reputation for delinquency.
 They are drinkers to be sure, but they are not by any means representative of the typical young Micronesian drinker.